dedis/cothority/external/js/cothority/README.md

 check that what you need is implemented or you will need to use a different approach.
 Of course for NodeJS, you will always get a [Buffer](https://nodejs.org/api/buffer.html).

-## Use a development version from an external app
+## Use of a development version from an external app

 The simplest way to use a cothority development version in an app and being able to add debug-lines and change the code is to add the following to your